Skip to Content

 Flatlay image of wooden board, topped with cooked skirt steak, a bowl of green chimichurri sauce, some vine tomatoes, fresh lemon and green herbs.

-I also like to cook a steak simply then toss it with a simple green sauce as we have done in our Skirt Steak with Chimichurri.
+I also like to cook a steak simply then toss it with a simple green sauce as we have done in my Skirt Steak with Chimichurri.
 However, these marinades and sauces work well with all cuts of steak.

 How to introduce spice to kids?